-If you are concerned about your child’s hearing, please take a look at the Children’s Hearing Assessment pages by clicking here
+If you are concerned about your child’s hearing, please take a look at Children's hearing assessments.

 If your child already has hearing aids and you would like their care to be transferred to the Royal Surrey County Hospital from elsewhere, you should see your GP who can refer you if this is appropriate.
 Once we have a referral, we can arrange an appointment quickly.